 - Work with your IAM/Security team on the end user experience on Apple devices.

-- Use data in the Azure AD Authentication Prompt analysis workbook.
+- Use data in the Microsoft Entra ID Authentication Prompt analysis workbook.

-- Set device compliance via an MDM that integrates with Azure AD.
+- Set device compliance via an MDM that integrates with Microsoft Entra ID.

-- Deploy the Azure AD Enterprise SSO plugin to macOS and iOS.
+- Deploy the Microsoft Entra Enterprise SSO plugin to macOS and iOS.